scrapy/scrapy/docs/contributing.rst

 Documentation policies
 ======================

-* **Don't** use docstrings for documenting classes, or methods which are already documented in the official (sphinx) documentation.
-Alternatively, **do** provide a docstring, but make sure sphinx documentation uses autodoc_ extension to pull the docstring.
-For example, the :meth:`ItemLoader.add_value` method should be either documented only in the sphinx documentation (not as a docstring), or it should have a docstring which is pulled to sphinx documentation using autodoc_ extension.

-* **Do** use docstrings for documenting functions not present in the official (sphinx) documentation, such as functions from ``scrapy.utils`` package and its sub-modules.
+Use docstrings for documenting API members (classes, methods, etc.) and make sure that the Sphinx documentation uses the autodoc_ extension to pull the docstring.

 .. _autodoc: http://www.sphinx-doc.org/en/stable/ext/autodoc.html